 Forget Egyptian cotton.
 Bamboo sheets are now dominating the bedding space.
 They’re hypoallergenic, sustainable, and highly breathable.
 The cherry on top?
 They might also be the softest sheets you’ll ever sleep on.

-In this comprehensive guide, you’ll learn more about the benefits of bamboo sheets and some tips to help you choose the best bamboo sheets for sleep.
+In this comprehensive guide, you’ll learn more about the benefits of bamboo viscose sheets and some tips to help you choose the best types of these sheets for sleeping in.

-If you tend to sleep hot, then bamboo sheets just might be a godsend.
+If you tend to sleep hot, then bamboo viscose sheets just might be a godsend.
 One of the most significant benefits of these sheets is that they’re incredibly breathable.
-But bamboo also has excellent temperature regulating properties, which means that the bedsheets are designed to keep you cool on sweltering summer nights and warm throughout chilly winters.
+But this fabric also has excellent temperature regulating properties, which means that the bedsheets are designed to keep you cool on sweltering summer nights and warm throughout chilly winters.

-One of the defining characteristics of a bamboo sheet set is its incomparable softness.
-Even though it may have a lower thread count, bamboo is an incredibly soft material.
-Because it’s super soft to the touch, bamboo sheets might be the best choice for young children and those who have skin sensitivities.
+One of the defining characteristics of a bamboo viscose sheet set is its incomparable softness.
+Even though it may have a lower thread count, it is an incredibly soft material.
+Because it’s super soft to the touch, sheets derived from bamboo visocose might be the best choice for young children and those who have skin sensitivities.
 If you didn’t think it could get any better, the best part is that the sheets continue to get softer with use.

-Bamboo sheets are naturally hypoallergenic and have excellent moisture-absorbing capabilities, making them a great choice for those with allergies.
+Viscose made from bamboo is naturally hypoallergenic and has excellent moisture-absorbing capabilities, making it great choice for a hypoallergenic sheets, and for those with allergies.

 More often than not, residual moisture is what attracts germs, dust mites, mold, and fungi.
-Thanks to the hypoallergenic features of bamboo sheets, you can sleep easy without having to fight the sniffles.
+Thanks to the hypoallergenic features of these sheets, you can sleep easy without having to fight the sniffles.

 Thread count refers to the number of vertical and horizontal threads you find in one square inch.
 For example, if 100 threads are woven lengthwise, and 150 are woven widthwise, then the total thread count will be 250.
 Typically, a high thread count is associated with a finer quality of fabric.
 But that’s not always the case.

-On the other hand, bamboo sheets will almost always have a lower thread count.
-Even the highest-quality bamboo sheets might only have a thread count that falls within the range of 250 and 350, but that doesn’t mean the quality is poor.
-Bamboo fibers are just naturally softer and more lightweight than cotton.
+On the other hand, bamboo viscose sheets will almost always have a lower thread count.
+Even the highest-quality bamboo viscose sheets might only have a thread count that falls within the range of 250 and 350, but that doesn’t mean the quality is poor - the fabric fibers are just naturally softer and more lightweight than cotton.